4d/4D-NetKit/README.md

 |send()|Function|Sends an email|
 |type|Text|Mail type used to send emails (read-only)|
 |userId|Text|User identifier, used to identify the user in Service mode.
 Can be the `id` or the `userPrincipalName`|

-## Handling emails

-This section groups the tools that allow you to handle emails using the Office365 class.

 ### Office365.mail.delete()